-The first floor accommodates the main Garment and Pattern Technology Design Laboratories for the Department of Apparel.
+The first floor accommodates the main Garment and Pattern Technology Design Laboratories for MMU’s Department of Apparel.
 The six laboratories are separated by high specification electrically operated glazed folding partitions.
-Working closely with Niche Moveable Walls we designed 9 moveable walls to effectively create six individual work areas.
+Working closely with Niche Moveable Walls, based in Bury, we designed nine moveable walls to effectively create six individual work areas.
 The screens offered clear visibility to each study area as well as ultimate flexibility for different group sizes.

 As part of the refurbishment, the second floor of the Cavendish building now provides space for seminar rooms, ICT Laboratories, design studios and staff offices.

 The programme for the works was very fast track, with the buildings’ refurbishment completed in just under six months and ready to hand over in time for the start of MMU’s next academic year.
 Although a challenging and exciting project, the finished works has preserved two important listed buildings in Manchester’s city centre and provides an inspirational environment for future students studying at the university.